-A scientist that focuses on animals and their biology is called a zoologist, and there were over 17,000 working in the United States as of 2009, according to the U.S. Bureau of Labor Statistics.
+A scientist that focuses on animals and their biology is called a zoologist, and there were almost 16,000 working in the United States as of 2021 according to the U.S. Bureau of Labor Statistics.
 Common study subjects include an animal's species and origin, habits, interaction with other animals and humans, and genetic and biological traits.
 Much of the work is done in labs and on computers, but sometimes in zoos or in the wild.

-Most zoologists begin formal training by studying zoology or biology during college.
+Those interested in a zoologist job begin formal training by studying zoology or biology during college.
 Specialization often occurs while obtaining a master's degree, and most zoologists possess a doctorate, as it is usually necessary to teach at the university level and obtain research jobs.
 Some entry level positions may be open to zoologists with only a bachelor's degree.
 Like all scientists, zoologists should be excellent and motivated researchers and masters of data collection and organization.

-In Wyoming, zoologists earn an average of $52,750 a year, but not far away in Oregon, the wage average is $63,080 annually, according to the Bureau of Labor Statistics.
-California has an exceptionally low concentration of zoologists, but a relatively high cost of living, and provides an average salary of $73,160 a year.
-The highest paying area of the country is the state of Maryland, boasting a statewide average wage of $91,050 a year.
-The national average annual salary for zoologists was $60,670 as of May 2009.
+In Wyoming, zoologists earned an average of $65,570 a year in May 2021, but not far away in Oregon, the wage average was $77,370 annually, according to the BLS.
+California had a low concentration of zoologists, but a relatively high cost of living, and provided an average salary of $78,390 a year.
+The highest paying area of the country was the state of Massachusetts, boasting a statewide average wage of $92,830 a year.

-The level of benefits provided to a zoologist largely depends on the the type of employer.
-Those working for universities will often receive the same type of benefits that all full time faculty members are entitled to, including paid vacation, health insurance, life insurance, and a 401K or other retirement plan.
+The level of benefits provided as part of a zoologist job largely depends on the the type of employer.
+Those working for universities will often receive the same type of benefits that all full time faculty members are entitled to, including paid vacation, health insurance, life insurance, and a 401(k) or other retirement plan.
 Zoologists working for the government will usually receive comparable government sponsored benefits.